freenas/freenas-docs/userguide/snippets/trademarks.rst

 Facebook® is a registered trademark of Facebook Inc.
 #endif freenas

-FreeBSD and the FreeBSD logo are registered trademarks of the FreeBSD Foundation.
+FreeBSD® and the FreeBSD® logo are registered trademarks of the FreeBSD Foundation®.

 #ifdef freenas
 Fusion-io is a trademark or registered trademark of Fusion-io, Inc.